-The project will annually process up to 32,000 bone dry tons (BDT) of woody biomass annually, to be procured from local loggers into value-added, merchantable products, including post, poles, wood chips, and firewood.
-The project will generate its own process heat through a wood-fueled system engineered by Wisewood Energy.
+The project will process up to 32,000 bone dry tons (BDT) of woody biomass annually, to be procured from local loggers into value-added, merchantable products, including posts, poles, wood chips, and firewood.
+The project will generate its own processing heat through a wood-fueled system engineered by Wisewood Energy.
 The project will be staffed by 19 employees.

 Preferred Potential Site: Parcel number is 063-070-086, located at 13037 Sanguinetti Road, Sonora CA 95379.
-Currently the site is undeveloped aside from a portion that is dedicated to a utility scale solar plant and a small portion that was used as a gravel pit.
-The plot is very rocky with few trees or other flora.
-This site would likely be leased.
-Site would require off-site infrastructure and construction of on-site infrastructure with grading site preparation for processing facilities.
+Currently the site is undeveloped parcel adjacent to a utility scale solar plant.
+A small portion of the site was used as a gravel borrow pit for a recent highway project.
+The ground is very rocky with few trees or other flora.
+This site will be leased.
+Site will likely require off-site infrastructure and construction of on-site infrastructure with grading site preparation for processing facilities.